 \subsection{Feature Selection Visualization on MNIST}

-To provide intuitive insights into how \ours{} selects discriminative features, we conducted visualization experiments on the MNIST handwritten digit dataset. \Cref{fig:avg_entropy} (left) show the entropy of the selected features.
-It is evident that \ours{} focuses on more discriminative features (higher entropy) -- the mean entropy of selected features equals 1.98 while the mean entropy of all features equals 1.43. \Cref{fig:avg_entropy} (right) illustrates the pixels selected for MNIST dataset.
-Clearly, the model pay more attention to the center of the image, ignoring background regions.
-Finally, \Cref{fig:entropy_comparison} examines individual selected features for a sample digit, comparing their class-conditional activation distributions with non-selected pixels.
-Selected features consistently show more discriminative patterns across digit classes, with lower entropy values indicating higher information content.
-These visualizations demonstrate that \ours{} selects features in a manner that aligns with human intuition about discriminative regions for digit recognition.
+To provide intuitive insights into how \ours{} selects discriminative features, we conducted visualization experiments on the MNIST handwritten digit dataset. \Cref{fig:avg_entropy} (left) compares the entropy of the selected vs. non-selected features.
+It is evident that \ours{} focuses more on discriminative features (with higher entropy).
+The mean entropy of selected features equals 1.98 while the mean entropy of all remaining features equals 1.43. \Cref{fig:avg_entropy} (right) illustrates the pixels selected for the MNIST dataset.
+Clearly, the model pays more attention to the center of the image, ignoring the background regions. \Cref{sec:mnist2} presents more detailed results of this experiment.